PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Students must have completed the M3 Obstetrics and Gynecology clerkship.

 The student will rotate through the Antenatal Resource Center and Advocate Illinois Masonic Medical Center inpatient unit.
-Biophyisical profiles, basic and targeted obstetrical ultrasound, including Doppler techniques for anatomical definition and for blood flow analysis, are performed in five rooms (40 scans/day).
-Ultrasound guided prenatal diagnostic techniques are performed during 3 half day sessions/ week.
+Biophysical profiles, basic and targeted obstetrical ultrasound, including Doppler techniques for anatomical definition and for blood flow analysis, are performed in five rooms (40 scans/day).
+Ultrasound guided prenatal diagnostic techniques are performed during 3 half-day sessions/week.
 Pediatric cardiology and maternal fetal medicine faculty cooperate two days a week to perform Fetal echocardiography.
 Attending student interaction occurs with every patient interaction.

 A broad list of readings will be required, detailing clinical implications of abnormality of fetal development.
 Responsibilities include progressive and hands-on involvement in scanning the mother and fetus by working directly with faculty as they perform, supervise, and interpret ultrasound.
 Additional focused reading will be expected relating to specific cases managed during the rotation

 Primary references: Nyberg or Callen – ultrasonography book / checked out to you.

 Secondary references: Creasy and Resnik, Maternal – Fetal Medicine (5th Ed)